lumi-ai-factory/data_management/content/2-1_understanding_ai-ready-data.md

 >
 > To avoid confusion, this course uses a clear distinction:
 >
-> - **AI‑ready data** refers to the properties of the data itself: What must be true about datasets before AI and HPC workflows can work reliably.
+> - **AI‑ready data** refers to the **properties of the data itself**: What must be true about datasets before AI and HPC workflows can work reliably.
-> - **AI readiness** refers to organizational preparedness (systems, skills, governance) and is discussed elsewhere in the course.
+> - **AI readiness** refers to **organizational preparedness** (systems, skills, governance) and is discussed elsewhere in the course.

 ### Industrial data

 Many high‑value industrial AI use cases rely on structured data such as **BOMs (Bills of Materials), part hierarchies, procurement data, and ERP/PLM (Enterprise Resource Planning  and Product Lifecycle Management) workflows**.
 While this data is well suited for operational systems, it is not AI‑ready by default.
 While for example ERP and PLM systems rely on relational structures, identifiers, and predefined logic, AI models require representations that allow them to detect patterns, relationships, and similarities computationally.

-The key challenge is that meaning in industrial data lies in relationships and processes, not in individual fields.
-AI systems therefore require data to be transformed into computable representations before it can be used effectively.
+The key challenge is that **meaning in industrial data lies in relationships and processes**, not in individual fields.
+AI systems therefore require data to be transformed into **computable representations** before it can be used effectively.

 | Industrial data type | AI-ready representation | What becomes possible when AI-ready |
 |:----------------------------------|:------------------------|:------------------------------------|